Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Regularly review rent pricing and market conditions.
+Consistently review pricing and market conditions.

-- Offer advice to maximise returns.
+Provide advice on how to maximise returns.

 Reactive Managers

-- Only adjust rent when you ask.
+Adjust rent only when you ask.

-- No strategic insights.
+Provide no strategic insights.

-- Missed opportunities for increased income.
+Miss chances for increased income.

-Is your rent lagging behind similar properties?
+Is your rent behind the competition?

-Is Your Property Manager Proactive or Reactive?
-How to Tell—10 Questions to Ask
+How to Tell: 10 Questions to Ask

-1. How often do you conduct routine inspections?
+How often do you conduct routine inspections?

-2. Can I see a copy of your maintenance schedule?
+Can I see a copy of your maintenance schedule?

-4. How do you keep me informed about my property?
+How do you keep me informed about my property?

-5. What’s your process for handling urgent repairs?
+What’s your approach to handling urgent repairs?

-6. How do you stay up-to-date with legislation changes?
+How do you stay up-to-date with legislation changes?

-7. Can you provide a sample financial statement?
+Can you provide a sample financial statement?

-9. Do you have emergency contacts for after-hours issues?
+Do you have emergency contacts for after-hours issues?

 Real-Life Example: Proactive vs Reactive In Action